Grant Fire

 The Grant Fire was a wildfire that burned east of the city of Sacramento near the rural community of Sloughhouse in Sacramento County, California in the United States.
-Reported on the afternoon of Friday, June 12, near Grant Line Road the fire quickly grew to the size of 5,042 acre as it burned predominantly in light flashy fuels and grasslands as it was fanned by heavy winds in the area.
-There were no reports of injuries and only one structure was damaged in the fire, however during the fires peak there were mandatory evacuations ordered near and around Glory Lane and Prairie City OHV Park.
+It was reported on the afternoon of Friday, June 12, near Grant Line Road the fire quickly grew to the size of 5,042 acre as it burned predominantly in light flashy fuels and grasslands as it was fanned by heavy winds in the area.
+There were no reports of injuries and only one structure was damaged in the fire.
+However, during the fires peak there were mandatory evacuations ordered near and around Glory Lane and Prairie City OHV Park.